michael2012z/BitBible/markdown/JPS/files/2Sam.md

 19. And Tamar put ashes on her head, and rent her garment of many colours that was on her; and she laid her hand on her head, and went her way, crying aloud as she went.

-20. And Absalom her brother said unto her: 'Hath AmnonHeb.
-Aminon. thy brother been with thee? but now hold thy peace, my sister: he is thy brother; take not this thing to heart.'
-So Tamar remained desolate in her brother, Absalom's house.
+20. And Absalom her brother said unto her: 'Hath Amnon

 21. But when king David heard of all these things, he was very wroth.